 "Okay."
 Carl closed his eyes, going back to sleep.
 The sound of engines filtered through the house and T-Dog came in – when had he gotten to the house, Annie wondered – telling them the others had arrived.
 Annie took one last look at Carl before following the man out to the porch.

-"Gave all of us a scare, girl," he scolded.
-"Glenn and I got here, you were passed out, looked half dead."
+"Gave all of us a scare, girl," T-Dog scolded, patting her on the back.
+"Glenn and I got here, you were passed out.
+Looked half dead."

 "Well, I'm okay now.
 How's your arm?" she asked, nodding to the stitches.

 "That woman, Patricia?
 She stitched me.
 Said Merle's clap saved my life."
 Annie stared at him, confused, waiting for further explanation.
+He just held up his hand.
 "Don't ask."
+She just held her hands up in surrender, no further details needed.

-Their group gathered on Hershel's front lawn, asking about Carl.
+Everyone asked about Carl and Annie had been unsure how to answer.
 Lori told them that he'd pull through thanks to Hershel, his people and Shane.
 It would've been a lost cause had it not been for Shane.
 When asked how it happened, Rick explained that it had been a hunting accident, just a stupid accident.
-Everyone walked over to the far side of the far where Hershel's people had set up a huge pile of rocks.
-A grave for Otis.
+Everyone walked over to the far side of the farm where Hershel's people had set up a huge pile of rocks.
+A memorial for Otis.
 Hershel said a prayer but asked that Shane speak for him.
 Patricia begged him to tell them, tell her, his final moments, needing to know her husband's death had meaning.
 Annie watched Shane as he told the tale about how he was limping and they were down to pistols.
-He said Otis told him to go ahead while he covered the rear and, when he looked back...well, he left it unsaid that he'd died.
-Shane praised Otis, telling them that the man had saved both him and Carl and that his death certainly did have meaning, placing a rock on the pile.
+He said Otis told him to go ahead while he covered the rear and, when he looked back…well, he left it unsaid.
+Shane praised Otis as he placed a rock on the pile, telling them that the man had saved both him and Carl and that his death certainly did have meaning.

 "How long's this girl been lost?"
 Hershel asked as he gathered with everyone around the Cherokee.

 "This'll be day three," Rick told him.
-Maggie came up behind them with a map, telling them it was the county survey map of the area of terrains and elevations.
+Maggie came up behind them with a map.
+It was the county survey map, showing them all the terrains and elevations of the immediate area.
 "This is perfect.
 We can finally get this thing organized.
 We'll grid the whole area, start searching in teams."

 "Where do we start though?
 Back at the creek?"
 Annie asked.

-"Guess it's just me," Daryl said, looking over the map.
+"Guess it's just me," Daryl announced, looking over the map.
 "I'ma head back to the creek, work my way from there."
-Rick nodded, accepting this unfortunate news, but Shane wasn't so easy.
-He insisted on going out, taking one of the cars back to the highway and search for her there.
+Rick nodded, accepting the unfortunate news, but Shane wasn't so easy.
+He insisted on going out, taking one of the cars back to the interstate to search for her there.

 "Tomorrow then, we'll start doing this right," Rick told them.

 "That means we can't have our people out there with just knives," Shane explained reasonably.
-"Need the gun training we been promising."
+"We need the gun training we been promising."

 "I'd prefer you not carrying guns on my property," the veterinarian told them.
+That had been a shock to find out, that Carl had a major surgery from a damn veterinarian!
+It all worked out in the end, she supposed.
 "We've made it so far without turning this into an armed camp.

-"All due respect," Shane told him, "we get a crowd of those things wandering in here..."
+"All due respect," Shane interjected, "we get a crowd of those things wandering in here…"

 "We're guests here.
 This is your property," Rick told Hershel with a nod, "and we will respect that."
 Rick gave his partner a pointed looked, setting his Python on the hood of the car.
-Annie did the same with hers and, after gritting his teeth, Shane followed suit.
+Annie did the same with her own gun and, after gritting his teeth, Shane followed suit.
 "First things first: set camp, find Sophia."

 "I hate to be the one to ask," Shane began with a sigh, "but somebody's got to.
 What happens if we find her and she's bit?
 I think we should all be clear on how we handle that."